 The answer is simple, they use the best project management tool!
 History provides us with a couple notable examples.
 Could Henry Ford have delivered the requisite number of Model Ts without the organization of an assembly line?
 Would Paul Bunyan have been as productive without Babe the Blue Ox acting as a repository for all of his lumber data?

 Both Paul and Henry knew the kind of tools their work required, but not all of us are so lucky.
 To help you get started, this article provides a breakdown of six major types of project management tools and some standout solutions in each category.
 If you’re ready to find the right project management tool for your business, try out our Product Selection Tool, or click the banner below to get started.

 Whether numbered or bulleted, lists are optimal ways to organize information.
 That’s why people love them, and that’s why the humble to-do list remains a staple of project management.
 The most straightforward way to measure your productivity is to look at a to-do list in the morning and then reference it when you leave.

 Workflow: Trello, Jira

-Workflow tools help you track tasks and projects as they move through various stages of your process.
+Workflow tools help you track tasks and projects as they move through various stages of your process utilizing different project tracker methods.
 These products often employ a Kanban board (pictured above) and cards as a framework for visualizing work in progress.
-Like the to-do list, a workflow tool isn’t all that complex, but it can be invaluable over the course of a project.
+Like the to-do list, a workflow tool isn’t all that complex, but it can be a valuable workload management tool over the course of a project.